sairoshanneelam2003-crypto/practo-hub-cms-be/practo-cms-be/DEPLOYMENT.md

 1. GitHub account with the repository pushed
 2. Render account (sign up at https://render.com)
 3. PostgreSQL database (can be created on Render)
+4. Redis instance (for notification queue - can be created on Render)
-4. AWS S3 credentials (for file storage)
+5. AWS S3 credentials (for file storage)

 ## Step 1: Create PostgreSQL Database on Render